Curved Page Divider

 Training and Support for Foster Families

 Foster parents require adequate training and continuity of support to be successful in their care roles.
 This includes training on trauma-informed care, classroom management, and understanding the legal aspects of foster care.
-In Virginia, the Department of Social Services provides training programs, but continuous support and additional resources are always important.
+In Virginia, the Department of Social Services offers training programs; however, continuous support and additional resources are always essential.

 Treating The Main Causes of The Problem - Trauma and Behavioral Problems

-Several foster kids tend to have conduct problems that usually manifest as their way of coping with the negative experiences they had.
+Several foster kids tend to have conduct problems that usually manifest as their way of coping with the negative experiences they have had.
 Resolution of these problems entails having appropriate training and resources.
 Foster parents should practice being patient, understanding, and familiar with tools for managing problem behaviors.
-The involvement of mental health professionals and support groups can be very exciting when coping with these challenges.
+The involvement of mental health professionals and support groups can be inspiring when coping with these challenges.

 Systemic Issues